sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 October 22 DnD Session.md

 15 ft down the hallway - a trap step stone 1ft by 1ft trigger

 William found a trip wire 2 ft from the floor
+- successful disarmed the trap
+Can't run through the hall way it will trigger the traps above us.